HUSD offers three main alternative education programs:

 Comparison of Alternative Education

-How many credits are required to graduate from Adult School: 140 credits (a new Adult School student must have at least 110 credits to enter, students with fewer than 110 credits are referred to take the GED)
+How many credits are required to graduate from Adult School: 140 credits (a new Adult School student must have at least 110 credits to enter, students with fewer than 110 core subject credits are referred to take the GED)

 Which HHS courses transfer to Adult School?
 All except PE